kenneth1020/ScabbleUwU-game/README.md

 # Description
 The game purpose is to ask the user his name.
 Then ask if user want to play.
-If they say yes then the game will start and give the user 10 letters in an array at least one is a vowel.
+If they say yes, then the game will start and give the user 10 letters in an array at least one is a vowel.
 The user job is to put together using the word given.
 If the word is in the index they gain one point.

 --Side note: When ask if you want to play.
-If user hit no then the program stops and say goodbye.
+If user hit no, then the program stops and say goodbye.
 If user type anything else program will response asking the user to read carefully.
 If user doesn't comply with warning.
-Program will inciate UwU hell
+Program will initiate UwU hell

 User has ten lives.
 Losing all of them is game over.